kevwalsh/carota/_posts/2016-01-01-stuff-to-do.md

 #### Hiking

+The [Bruce Trail](http://brucetrail.org/) is a 5 minute drive from our place.
+But it winds all over the area, with great hikes including Old Baldy, with view over the Beaver Valley, the Loree Forest with views over Georgian Bay, and a half dozen great waterfalls at the top of the Beaver Valley, near Eugenia.

+Of course there's also great trails at our house.
+We'll have some maps around for.

 #### Biking

 For mountain bikers, the Kolapore trails system can be accessed from the end of our driveway, or from a parking lot on Gray Road 2, south of the intersection with 19.
+There's also 3-stage

 #### Rock climbing

+Two best areas in the county are all around us: Metcalfe Rock (5 minute drive and 5 minute hike), The Swamp (a bit more of a hike), and Old Baldy in Kimberley.